-Highway 98 will guide you along the emerald coast, out of one thriving condo-city into another, past the wealth and splendor of Destin all the way to a beat-down corner of Jack’s hometown where it changes its name to 15th Street, as if ashamed of what is has become.
+Highway 98 will guide you along the emerald coast, out of one thriving condo-city into another, past the wealth and splendor of Destin all the way to a beat-down corner of Jack’s hometown where it changes its name to 15th Street, as if ashamed of what it has become.
 I’m in the back seat, trying to be invisible.
-Jack, who has recently become a case worthy of my objective analysis, is sitting in the passenger seat with his hands resting lifeless on his runner’s thighs.
-Elsa—beautiful, blue-eyed, intelligent—is our designated driver because the car belongs to her parents.
+Jack, who has recently become a case worthy of my objective analysis, sits in the passenger seat with his hands resting lifelessly on his runner’s thighs.
+Elsa—beautiful, blue-eyed, intelligent—is our designated driver.

-We are heading east and nearing the threshold of Destin, the only city I’ve ever known to capitalize on creation and still achieve a utopian equilibrium.
+We are heading east and nearing the threshold of Destin, the only city I’ve ever known to capitalize on creation and still advertise a utopian equilibrium (debatable as to whether it achieves such a thing).
 You can’t say anything bad about Destin.
 To pass through it without stopping, you almost have to plug your ears and blindfold your eyes like you were sailing past the isle of sirens.

 “So,” Jack says to Elsa, “are we done?
 You and me?”

 I don’t blame him for bringing it up.
 It’s been like waiting for water to boil since we pulled out of the condo at Blue Sands.
-Jack’s been itching for her to say something because, after all, she is the one whose fire has cooled.
-Like any killer, she is the type to let things die without asking if they’re really dead.
+Jack’s been itching for her to say something because she is the one whose fire has cooled.
+Like any realist, she is the type to let things die without asking if they’re really dead.
 Jack, the more sensitive one, has a harder time letting things go.

 “I don’t know,” she says.
 The sadness in her voice makes me wonder if she isn’t as much a victim of this fracturing as anybody.